Bella (2006 film): Production

-Bella marks the feature directorial debut for Alejandro Gomez Monteverde, who co-wrote its original screenplay with Patrick Million.
-Bella features Manuel Perez, Angelica Aragon, Jaime Terelli, Ali Landry and Ewa Da Cruz.
-The film was produced by Sean Wolfington, Eduardo Verastegui, Leo Severino, Alejandro Gomez Monteverde, and Denise Pinckley.
+Bella marks the feature directorial debut for Alejandro Gómez Monteverde, who co-wrote its original screenplay with Patrick Million.
+Bella features Manuel Pérez, Angélica Aragón, Jamie Tirelli, Armando Riesco, Ali Landry and Ewa Da Cruz.
+The film was produced by Sean Wolfington, Eduardo Verástegui, Leo Severino, Alejandro Gómez Monteverde, and Denise Pinckley.
 Executive producers were J. Eustace Wolfington, Sean Wolfington, Ana Wolfington and Stephen McEveety.
 It was financed by producers Sean Wolfington and Eustace Wolfington.

 Stephen McEveety, producer of Braveheart and The Passion of the Christ, consulted on the script; after the film was finished, he signed on as an executive producer to help market it.
 Bella is McEveety's first release under his new company Mpower Pictures.

 Bella was produced by Metanoia Films.
 Lionsgate and Roadside Attractions acquired United States distribution rights to the film and released it on October 26, 2007.

 Reception

-The review aggregation website Rotten Tomatoes gives the film a score of 43% based on reviews from 65 critics, and a weighted average of 5.39/10.
-The website's critical consensus is, "Critics labeled Bella as a simplistic and mostly pedestrian, but positive word of mouth gave this tiny indie surprising theatrical legs."
-On Metacritic, the film has an average score of 47 out of 100 based on 18 reviews from critics, indicating "mixed or average reviews".

 Robert Koehler of Variety wrote, "with its storyline based on such inexplicable behavior, Bella is seriously behind the dramatic eight ball, and trusts that the effective chemistry between the two leads will help auds ignore the many narrative potholes."
 Stephen Holden of The New York Times said in a less favorable review, "if Bella (the title doesn’t make sense until the last scene) is a mediocre cup of mush, the response to it suggests how desperate some people are for an urban fairy tale with a happy ending, no matter how ludicrous."

 Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4, describing it as: "a heart-tugger with the confidence not to tug too hard."
 He concluded his review by writing, "the movie is not profound, but it's not stupid.
 It's about lovable people having important conversations and is not pro-choice or pro-life but simply in favor of his [Verástegui] feelings -- and hers [Blanchard], if she felt free to feel them.
 The movie is a little more lightweight than the usual People's Choice Awards winner at Toronto, but why not?
 It was the best-liked film at the 2006 festival, and I can understand that."

-Bella resonated with adoption and anti-abortion organizations, who gave the movie high marks for its pro-adoption themes.
+Bella resonated with adoption and anti-abortion organizations, who gave the movie high marks for its purported pro-adoption themes.